Fulfillment service apps

 By API version 2023-07, all apps should be using the

 FulfillmentOrderobject to manage fulfillments.
 Apps using the following REST or GraphQL Admin API resources or objects to fulfill orders are using a legacy workflow that is no longer supported as of API version 2022-07:

 Migrating your app to the fulfillment orders workflow provides the following benefits:

 - You can fetch the assigned location of a given group of unfulfilled line items to determine where fulfillment should occur.

 - You no longer need to match SKUs or filter out the items on an order that don’t apply to you before you can determine which items you need to fulfill.

-- Merchants and apps can add notes to requests to improve communication throughout the fulfillment process.
+- App users and apps can both add notes to requests, which can improve communication throughout the fulfillment process.